joevandebilt/Legend-Of-Drongo/README.txt

 The Legend of Drongo was a project I started as a means to familiarise myself with C# programming concepts for my studies.
 Following my studies the project was mothballed and is worked on in sprints as and when I have the time.
 It is a hobby and is the accumulated skilled I have gained over the past 3 years of dev experience, so naturally some areas of the program are poorly designed and executed.
 However I am constantly making changes to the engine, and one day hope to release as an indie game.

 Known Bugs:
 - Some iterations of data structures do not check if null, causing crash.
 - Death in custom world moves player to random point at level 1 - FIXED v2.1.4
 - Saves will overwrite based on name, even if playing custom worlds - Fixed v2.1.3
 - Surprise Attack will only allow twice - FIXED v2.1.2
 - When enemy killed, they can still make a move - FIXED v2.3.0
 - Double items being produced?
-Cell 8,6,1
+Cell 8,6,1 - FIXED v2.3.2
+-

 To Do: